MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ## MSIX packages

 MSIX is a modern Windows app package format that provides a universal packaging experience for all Windows apps, including UWP, WPF, Windows Forms and Win32 apps.
-MSIX brings together the best aspects of MSI, .appx, App-V and ClickOnce installation technologies and is built to be safe, secure, and reliable.
+MSIX brings together the best aspects of MSI, AppX, App-V and ClickOnce installation technologies to provide a modern and reliable packaging experience.

 Packaging your desktop Windows apps in MSIX packages gets you access to a robust installation and updating experience, a managed security model with a flexible capability system, support for the Microsoft Store, enterprise management, and many custom distribution models.